Samuel1698/fakeViewport/README.md

 In the future, I might add an “Update” button to the dashboard itself (see [Issue #27](https://github.com/Samuel1698/fakeViewport/issues/27) for progress)

+---

 ## Uninstalling
 If you wish to remove all the files and changes this script makes, run the `uninstall.sh` script.
 Make sure you do run it in the `fakeViewport` directory.

 It does the following:
    - Removes cron job if present
-   - Removes alias in bashrc/zshrc if present
+   - Removes alias entry in the .bashrc/.zshrc files
    - Removes Desktop shortcut if present
    - Removes all files from the directory except `.env` (in case you want a fresh re-install and want to keep the credentials and url saved.)

 ```shell
 ./uninstall.sh
 ```
+Because this script executes in a child shell, it cannot reload the parent shell, and the alias persists.
+Manually type:
+`unalias viewport` after running the uninstall script.

+---

 ## API
 The script includes an optional API for remote monitoring.
 It is disabled by default.
 Enable it in the `config.ini` file by setting `USE_API=True` under the `[API]` section.
 Once enabled, run `viewport -a` to toggle the API.
 You can access the script's status remotely (with appropriate network permissions) by navigating to the Thin Client's IP address in your browser.
 For example: `http://[machine's IP]:5000`